 Students learn summarising skills as they identify and accumulate the most important ideas and restate them in their own words.
-This is also focused on in the Comprehension Gym and Library quizzes as many of the books have book notes and activities to encourage student understanding to be further drawn out.
-For example ‘Who, What, Where and When’ and “Main Ideas and Details’ questions in the Comprehension Gym and the end quizzes help students to identify and accumulate the most important ideas about the story as they make connections from what they have learnt.
+This is also focused on in My Lessons and Library quizzes as many of the books have book notes and activities to encourage student understanding to be further drawn out.
+For example ‘Who, What, Where and When’ and “Main Ideas and Details’ questions in My Lessons and the end quizzes help students to identify and accumulate the most important ideas about the story as they make connections from what they have learnt.

 Teacher directed learning

 In addition, teachers have access to an amazing range of resource via their teacher console allowing them to continue to target the “Super Six” Comprehension Strategies in the classroom.
 We encourage teachers to take a look at both the ‘Targeting Comprehension Interactively’ and the comprehension demo lessons.
 These resources are available in the ‘teachers resources’ section of the teacher console and are broken up into three versions for lower, middle and upper Primary.
 Furthermore, these resources can be used on interactive whiteboards or printed for your class.